Austrian Academy of Sciences

 Panagiotis Manafis is a Research Fellow at the Institute for Textual Scholarship and Electronic Editing (University of Birmingham, UK) His research interests include middle Byzantine literature, with a particular focus on the manuscript transmission of texts.

-Zoe Tsiami studied eastern roman cities during the Late Antique period at the University of Thessaly and currently she is writing her doctoral thesis on early Christian Constantinople, at Ionian University.
-She is a former collaborator of Volos Academy for Theological Studies and now she is collaborating with the Orthodox Academy of Crete, on the academic journal's publication "After Constantine".
+Zoe Tsiami studied eastern roman cities during the Late Antique period at the University of Thessaly and now she is writing her doctoral thesis on early Christian catechesis and baptism in Asia Minor.
+She is collaborating with the Orthodox Academy of Crete, on the academic journal's publication "After Constantine", as well as with the public history network "Historistai".
 She has published papers and conducted workshops in Greece relevant to early Christian writings and history.

 University of Venice.